 As I stated earlier, there’s no VR mode highlighted on the Steam Store listing, so it appears the VR mode ‘may’ be PSVR only at launch – this is the assumption I’m going with, but if you’re reading this at a later date, check to see if it’s been added to the PC version. *Update* The Steam Store listing now states the PC version also has the same VR mode as the PS4 version – however, people are reporting the mode isn’t live.
 I’ve contacted NIS America for comment.
 VR gives Disaster Report 4: Summer Memories a whole new dimension, not only due to the fact that it’s now in VR but because it also increases the immersion and experience to the point where I was shrieking at times.

 First things first, the visuals within VR are ‘average’.
 Everything is much lower quality than the ‘flat mode’ and a lot of the textures look like big blurry puddles – especially things like newspapers and photos.
 However, what was surprising is that these VR stages aren’t simply a 1:1 recreation of the stages you’ve played in ‘flat mode’ (as they only unlock once you’ve passed certain points within the main game).
-For example, at one point you’re outside of a school, trying to get medical support in the main game, yet the equivalent VR mode sees you wandering around the inside of the school and all the classrooms – even through this is locked in the main game.
+For example, at one point you’re outside of a school, trying to get medical support in the main game, yet the equivalent VR mode sees you wandering around the inside of the school and all the classrooms – even though this is locked in the main game.

 The goal of the VR mode is the same as the ‘flat mode’, escape the destruction-prone areas.
 However, there’s a second goal – find and collect the letters which make up the games’ title. you can collect up to 15 points per stage and then redeem them in the main game (at a save point) for unique clothing (including a male and female swimsuit).
 My one issue – there are five VR stages, 15 points on offer in each, but the costumes are 150 points EACH. this means multiple playthroughs of each VR stage in order to buy a single costume.